sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 To provide the ESDC with a new type of investment: ***Products***[^1].

-This to raise awareness and provide incentives to ESDC Programs that they need to seek sufficient funding for their digital operations (rooted in the [Policy on Results](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=31300))
+This is to raise awareness and provide incentives to ESDC Programs that they need to seek sufficient funding for their digital operations (rooted in the [Policy on Results](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=31300))

 Phase 1 of the strategy is a 1.5-year Branch Initiative, salary based, to produce an MVP Framework[^2] and evaluate it against 2 product candidates.